google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_applyFT

-This function can be used to apply a Cartesian force and torque to a point on a body, and add the result to the vector :ref:`mjData`.qfrc_applied of all applied forces.
+This function can be used to apply a Cartesian force and torque to a point on a body, and add the result to the vector mjData.qfrc_applied of all applied forces.
 Note that the function requires a pointer to this vector, because sometimes we want to add the result to a different vector.

 .. _mj_objectVelocity: